Generic name: racepinephrine [ RAYSE-ep-i-NEF-rin ]

-Do not use racepinephrine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
+Do not use Asthmanefrin if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

-Do not use this medicine unless you have asthma that has been confirmed by a doctor.
+Do not use Asthmanefrin unless you have asthma that has been confirmed by a doctor.

-You should not use racepinephrine if you are allergic to it.
+You should not use Asthmanefrin if you are allergic to it.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially: